When are your services?

 How long will the service last?

-Our services are generally an hour and twenty minutes.
+Our worship service is generally about an hour and fifteen minutes.

 What will the service be like?